Jury makes recommendations following inquest into death of Kilburn Hall inmate - Saskatoon | Globalnews.ca

 A coroner’s jury in Saskatoon has made six recommendations following an inquest into the death of a 17-year-old Kilburn Hall inmate.

 The youth — who cannot be identified because of a publication ban — overdosed on crystal meth while he was in custody.
-The jury heard the inmate had meth stashed in his body.
+The jury heard the youth had meth stashed in his body.

 READ MORE: Kinew James inquest concludes with 23 recommendations